How does a person qualify for an A or G visa?

 - Who will reside regularly in the household of the principal noncitizen

 - Who are recognized as dependents by the sending Government.

-A relative who is a member of a household other than that of the principal alien would not normally meet the definition of “immediate family” member.
+A relative who is a member of a household other than that of the principal noncitizen would not normally meet the definition of “immediate family” member.
 He/she should seek to obtain the appropriate visa for purpose of travel.

-Relatives, even in the recent past, who were members of some other household are not precluded from being considered a member of the household of the principal alien.
-For example, a recently widowed, divorced, or aging parent may have closed a former household with the intention of becoming part of the principal alien’s household.
+Relatives, even in the recent past, who were members of some other household are not precluded from being considered a member of the household of the principal noncitizen.
+For example, a recently widowed, divorced, or aging parent may have closed a former household with the intention of becoming part of the principal noncitizen’s household.
 This could also occur because the parent, due to advanced age or infirmity, had ceased to be able to maintain his/her own household.
 In such cases, the principal applicant must be able to show that he/she is financially responsible for the new family member.

 Does a child attending boarding school qualify as a member of the household even though he/she is absent from the household for most of the year?